AlannaParsons/midterm/README.md

 ## ADDRESS
-  x typing. control data as it moves around. make plan for when date should be OBJ (in database) and when it should be DATE type (all server and front end use) TIME STAMP. make helpers full change to utc

   - if sending to multiple people, how do we knpw when pole is over? must hold results, add to database. expiry?? expiry set by last possible date of schedule or first
-  - show in calendar? but times might make difficult? zoom into day?
   - no login. app functions via cookies
   - can only vote once per cookie
   - could use internal calendar of phones?